Padredilg/Horizon-NewestUpdate/README.md

 - Similar styles were combined in order to make the code more concise and cleaner:
 ![CSS Code now](assets/images/after2.png)

-## Credits
+## :clap: Credits

-This code was worked upon by Xander Rapstine and Luiz Padredi.\n It was originally written by Xander Rapstine, and Luiz Padredi improved the code's semantic.
+:hammer_and_wrench: Created by Xander Rapstine and Luiz Padredi.</br>
+Code was written by Xander Rapstine and code's semantic was improved byLuiz Padredi.